pollen-robotics/reachy-2021-docs/content/SDK/first-moves/arm/index.md

 reachy.r_arm.r_shoulder_pitch.present_position
 >>> 22.4
 ```
 This can be useful in situations such as when you want to record a movement.
 For example you want to lift an object, you move the arm once yourself, store the present_position of each joint involved and replay it.
-This what we used to get the movements in our [Tictactoe application](https://www.youtube.com/watch?v=aGheS4HXEvI)!
+This is what we used to get the movements in our [Tictactoe application](https://www.youtube.com/watch?v=aGheS4HXEvI)!

 Also if you want to teach movements to the robot with learning technics, storing the present_position of the joints will help you build a dataset.

 #### temperature

-You also have access to each motors temperatures with the temperature attribute of each joint.
+You also have access to each motor temperature with the temperature attribute of each joint.
 This temperature should be checked to make sure that the robot can operate correctly.
 The temperature is also monitored internally in Reachy and fans are turned on when the joints are heating.

-Check the [safety page](http://localhost:1313/reachy-2021-docs/sdk/first-moves/safety/) before controling the arm. for more information.
+Check the [safety page](https://pollen-robotics.github.io/reachy-2021-docs/sdk/first-moves/safety/) before controlling the arm for more information.

 ```python
 reachy.r_arm.r_shoulder_pitch.temperature